 Silver Street commenced manufacture of “Deadringer” Drum Mufflers in November 1979.
 Subsequent products included the microphone stand Pick-Clip (the first pick holder, later copied by Dunlop), a line of drum cases and other combo accessories.

-In 1981, after returning from the Music Messe in Frankfurt Germany, Bruce designed the Taxi guitar.
+In 1981, after returning from the Music Messe in Frankfurt Germany, Bruce designed the TAXI.
 It was a full scale guitar with a gig bag and shoulder strap that could easily be transported in a city taxi.
 The TAXI’s innovative design was the subject of a U.S. patent application filed in 1981 and granted in 1983.
 As the years passed, Bruce was granted nine additional patents for guitar- and drum-related products.

 Subsequent Silver Street models included the Spitfire, Cobra and MX designed by Bruce Hardy and the ensuing Nightwing, Tommy Shaw and Elite.
 All models were offered in several configurations featuring various pickups, available custom paint and optional hardware.
 The MSRPs for Silver Street guitars ranged from $449.00 for a single-pickup TAXI model to $889.00 for a basic Elite model.
 Actual retail or street prices are not known.
 Silver Street’s manufacturing facility was relocated to Shelby, MI in 1983.
 Production ended by 1986 and the company’s facilities were subsequently devoted to the manufacture of high-quality library furniture.

 The March 2018 issue of Vintage Guitar magazine contained a five-page feature article by Michael Wright that covered the Silver Street story in considerable detail.

 Silver Street Trivia

 – The first guitar Silver Street made for Tommy Shaw was a TAXI model in Pepto-Bismol Pink; it was created prior to the debut of the Tommy Shaw model.